 The presence of powerful suppliers reduces the profit potential in an industry.
-Suppliers increase competition within an industry by threatening to raise prices or reduce the quality of goods and services.
-As a result, they reduce profitability in an industry where companies cannot recover cost increases in their own prices.
+Suppliers increase competition by threatening to raise prices or reduce the quality of goods and services.
+As a result, they reduce profitability in industries where companies cannot recover cost increases in their own prices.

 The following conditions indicate that a supplier group is powerful:

 |Centralize procurement||If you have multiple business units that independently procure raw materials from the same vendor, establish a central procurement unit that consolidates all orders while negotiating prices for your business units and dictating your terms; failure to follow these terms will result in the cancellation of all purchases.|

 |Diversify your supply chain||By diversifying your supply chain, you can reduce your reliance on a single supplier.
 This will also enable you to develop long-term competitive advantage and resilience to supply chain disruptions in such situations as war and pandemics.|